-If you are involved in a motor accident, whether with another motor vehicle, another user of the road or with an object along the road, there are certain things you are required by law to do.
-There are also things which it is advisable to do for safety reasons and to help reduce any possible financial loss to yourself.
+If you are involved in a motor accident, the law requires you to do certain things.
+This applies whether the accident was with another motor vehicle, another user of the road or an object along the road.
+There are also things it is advisable to do for safety reasons and to help reduce your possible financial loss.

 What are my legal obligations?

-If a Garda is present at the scene of the accident you must give, when requested:
+Provide information: If a Garda is present at the scene of the accident, you must give them, when requested:

 - Your name and address

 - The address where your car is kept

 - The name and address of the car owner

 - Motor insurance details (including the expiry date of the policy)